H1B Visa

 What is the H1-B Visa?

 The H1-B visa program is for employers wanting to hire foreign workers across various specialty occupations.
-It is specifically intended for roles that are difficult to fill with the local talent pool.
+It is intended explicitly for roles challenging to fill with the local talent pool.
 This is designed as a temporary measure for businesses to fill emergent skills gaps.

-This visa came in through the Immigration and Nationality Act of 1952 and the Immigration Act of 1990, which created a new form of nonimmigrant visa: the H-1A for nurses and the H-1B for all other specialty workers.
+This visa came into effect through the Immigration and Nationality Act of 1952 and the Immigration Act of 1990, which created new nonimmigrant visa forms.
+The H-1A is designed for nurses, and the H-1B is for all other specialty workers.

 What are the Types of H1-B Nonimmigrant Visas?

-There is not a single type of H1-B visa and the way the visa works is different for each of the four types.
+There is not a single type of HB 1 or H1-B visa, and the way the visa differs for each of the four types.
 These types are as follows:

-• Standard H-1B visa: A visa for foreign workers in a specialty occupation such as computer science, finance, medicine, and engineering.
+Standard H-1B visa: This visa is for foreign workers in specialty occupations, including computer science, finance, medicine, and engineering.

-• H-1B3: The visa category for fashion models with a particularly high level of merit.
+H-1B3 visa: The visa category for fashion models with an exceptionally high merit level.

 H-1B Visa Eligibility